captionpoint/captionpoint-plays/ANTIGONE-centered.md

 Oh, Light of the sun, Oh most glorious light that ever shone Upon Thebes of the Seven Gates,

+---

-Across Dirce’s streams, Oh eye of the golden sun, Oh then did you shine Upon the Man from Argos With his Gleaming Armor.
+Across Dirce’s streams, Oh eye of the golden sun, Oh then did you shine Upon the Man from Argos

+---

+[whistling]

+With his Gleaming Armor.
 Polyneices!

 ---